Highlights

 Day 4: Fly to Punta Arenas, Optional Activities

 Say goodbye to the northern deserts and hello to southern Patagonia as you transfer back to Calama this morning and board a flight south to Punta Arenas.
 This major transport hub is located in one of the most beautiful regions of Chile.
-Founded in 1848 on the eastern shore of the Brunswick Peninsula, in its heyday, Punta Arenas was home to the creme de la creme of Patagonian society.
+Founded in 1848 on the eastern shore of the Brunswick Peninsula, in its heyday, Punta Arenas was home to the crème de la crème of Patagonian society.
 Today, it's a tourist destination, and from here, you can easily access some of the most impressive natural attractions in Patagonia, like Torres del Paine National Park.

 Upon arrival, you'll transfer to your hotel and can then spend the rest of the day exploring.
 The perfect starting point for a walk around town is the Plaza Muñoz Gamero.
-Not only is this leafy central plaza a gem (the pathways are lined with French street lamps, and a statue of Magellan sits in the center), but it's surrounded by grand neoclassical mansions once owned by the monied sheep-ranching families of the 19th century.
+Not only is this leafy central plaza a gem (the pathways are lined with French street lamps, and a statue of Magellan sits in the center), but it's surrounded by grand neoclassical mansions once owned by the moneyed sheep-ranching families of the 19th century.

 If you like, watch the sun go down at Mirador Cerro de la Cruz.
 This viewpoint overlooks the city all the way out to the Strait of Magellan, making it a great place to see your first Patagonian sunset.
 Later, enjoy dinner at one of the restaurants in town.
 Seafood is a staple, so sample some local specialties, like chupe de centolla (souffle of king crab), oysters, scallops, and other shellfish.